 Easy Air Fryer Recipes

 The air fryer has become my new favorite way of enjoying food, in particular veggies.
-The cooking time is reduced in half, texture crispy and flavor incredible.
+The cooking time is reduced in half, the texture crispy and flavor incredible.
 I use my Cosori a lot!

 If you love this Air Fryer Brussel Sprouts with Chipotle Aioli be sure to try my Air Fryer Cauliflower next!